JasonWatts/laterHasArrived/README.md

 # TODO:

+1. Filter duplicate name from possible selections given the answer “the who you are question”, one could do this by populating the drop down menu with “a non-name value” (ie --choose name---).
+Currently the default name still appears in the possible selection if the selection is never changed. (done with JavaScript, doing with python)

+1. [Create/Respond/Results] Improve appearance fonts/margins/styling/...
+(M'kya and Maya) --> center branch

+1. ~~[Create] Allow second and subsequent questions within single survey;
+currently second/subsequent questions in an existing survey generate errors (Walker and Heather, will be done by Monday)~~

+1. ~~[Respond] Display extra identifying info for all names (possibly minus names that already incorporate such info) on hover (Save for later)~~

-1. Create a pick a name page before a user takes the survey with a next button which brings you to the actual questions of the survey
+1. ~~Create a pick a name page before a user takes the survey with a next button which brings you to the actual questions of the survey~~

 1. ~~Re-format Hyperlinks after survey creation to be in multiple paragraphs instead of one long line ~~

-1. Filter duplicate name from possible selections given the answer “the who you are question”, one could do this by populating the drop down menu with “a non-name value” (ie --choose name---).
-Currently the default name still appears in the possible selection if the selection is never changed.

 1. ~~Lost results for secondary questions (file not found error when admin tries to view results)~~

-1. ~~Commit format branch to master
+1. ~~Commit format branch to master~~

-1. Fix “unnamed cell” in upper left hand corner of results table on the results page
+1. ~~Fix “unnamed cell” in upper left hand corner of results table on the results page~~

-1. [Respond] Display extra identifying info for all names (possibly minus names that already incorporate such info) on hover (Save for later)
-1. [Create/Respond/Results] Improve appearance fonts/margins/styling/...
-(M'kya and Maya)
-1. [Create] Allow second and subsequent questions within single survey;
-currently second/subsequent questions in an existing survey generate errors (Walker and Heather, will be done by Monday)

 1. ~~[Create] The prompt of the names.csv file should mention "file containing names of participants"~~